ap-gaming-co/ap-gaming-integration-doc/docs/shared-en.md

 }
 ```

-Please see details in the Error Table. 请在错误表格中参看详细信息
+Please see details in the Error Table.

 Unexpected exception error format includes a “trace”.
-The customer can send the trace_code to the IT Support Team for assistance. 意外的异常错误格式只会包含 “追踪 trace”代码. 客户可以发送追踪代码trace_code给技术服务团队申请协助。
+The customer can send the trace_code to the IT Support Team for assistance.

 ```js
 {